rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

 DDD Value Objects - identified only by their values.
 Two value objects with identical attributes are identical.

 DDD Entity Objects - have a lifecycle, and are identified by a synthetic identifier, also called a [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key).
 Two entities with identical attributes but different identifiers are different entities.
 This identifier is assigned when the entity is create and remains constain throughout its lifecycle.
 My current preference for synthetic identifiers are collision resistant identifiers ([CUID](https://github.com/prismagraphql/cuid-java)).
 They are relatively short, URL friendly, and horizontally scalable.
 Additional data is available to refer to a particular version of an entity.
-This data may include the [availability zone](https://searchaws.techtarget.com/definition/availability-zones), transaction ID, transaction time, transaction hash, [global consensus](#global-consensus) ordering, etc. To uniquely identify a version of an entity one or more pieces of data are required from the above depending on the circumstance.
+This data may include the [Fault Containment Region](#fault-containment-region), transaction ID, transaction time, transaction hash, [global consensus](#global-consensus) ordering, etc. To uniquely identify a version of an entity one or more pieces of data are required from the above depending on the circumstance.

 Built-in Scalar data types
 * Date